IBM-Cloud/docs/security/index.md

 ### dashDB

-The dashDB service uses IBM Directory Server LDAP for user authentication and IBM InfoSphere Guardium Data Activity Monitor to protect the database that is accessed by applications.
+The dashDB service uses an embedded LDAP server for user authentication.
 The connection between applications and the database is protected by SSL certificates.
 This service uses the DB2® native encryption capability to automatically encrypt your deployed database and database backups.
 Master key rotation is automatic and happens every 90 days.

-For more information, see [Getting started with dashDB](services/dashDB/index.html).
+For more information, see [Getting started with dashDB](../services/dashDB/index.html).

 ### Cloud Integration